Theology and Neuroscience

 • McLaughlin, Brian.
 1995.
 ‘Varieties of Supervenience’, in Supervenience: New Essays.
 Edited by Elias E. Savellos and Ümit D. Yalcin.
 Cambridge: Cambridge University Press, 16–59.

 • Meltzoff, Andrew, and Jean Decety.
 2003.
-‘What Imitation Tells Us About Social Cognition: A Rapprochement Between Developmental Psychology and Cognitive Neuroscience’, Philosophical Transactions of the Royal Society B 358, no. 1431: 491–500. https://doi.org/10.1098/rstb.2002.1261
+‘What Imitation Tells Us about Social Cognition: A Rapprochement Between Developmental Psychology and Cognitive Neuroscience’, Philosophical Transactions of the Royal Society B 358, no. 1431: 491–500. https://doi.org/10.1098/rstb.2002.1261

 • Murphy, Nancey, and Warren S. Brown.
 2007.
 Did My Neurons Make Me Do It?
 Philosophical and Neurobiological Perspectives on Moral Responsibility and Free Will.
 Oxford: Oxford University Press.